Problem Statement

 1. Independent observations: The observations are independent both within and across groups.

-A pseudorandom generator was used in R to select a sample of 3000 flights from our population of all flights.
+A pseudorandom generator was used in R to select a sample of 6000 flights from our population of all flights.
 We also assume that the different airlines act independently, which may not always be the case, but shouldn’t affect the results greatly here.

 2. Approximately normal: The distribution of the response for each group should be normal or the sample sizes should be at least 30.

-The quantile-quantile plots here should result in straight lines matching the theoretical quantiles of a standard normal distribution if they were in fact normal.
+The Q-Q plots should result in straight lines matching the theoretical quantiles of a standard normal distribution if the data were in fact normal.
 We have serious reason to doubt they are normally distributed, which intuitively makes sense since flight departure delays are likely to have a right-skewed distribution.
+The Central Limit Theorem can be invoked with reasonable certainty since each of the groups has many more than 30 observations.

 1. Constant variance: The variance in the groups is about equal from one group to the next.